Diiego-H/ToyRecommender/README.md

 # ToyRecommender
-University project: User-based movie recommender.
+University project: User-based movie recommender (coded in Python and using Numpy/Pandas libraries).